Working in the U.S. on an H-1B: Can I Also Start on Online Business Based Overseas?

 Question

 I have been working in the U.S. on an H-1B for one year now.
 I want to create an Internet start-up company with my cousin back home in India.
 All my work would be online; I wouldn't need to move back to India.
 None of our clients would be in the United States.
 I could do this part-time (mainly on weekends) and there would be no conflict with my current employer.
-I know I'm not supposed to work in the U.S. without specific authorization, but this wouldn't be the same, right?
+I know I'm not supposed to work in the U.S. without specific authorization, but this wouldn't be the same, would it?
 Would I get in trouble with immigration?

 Answer